...

 Q2: How can I calculate my daily calorie turnover?

-A2: To calculate your daily calorie turnover, start by determining your Basal Metabolic Rate (BMR) using formulas like the Harris-Benedict equation, which considers your age, sex, weight, and height.
+To calculate your daily calorie turnover, start by determining your Basal Metabolic Rate (BMR) using the Harris-Benedict equation, which considers your age, sex, weight, and height.
 Then, factor in your physical activity level using the Physical Activity Level (PAL) scale.
 Your daily calorie turnover is the sum of your BMR and the calories expended through physical activities.

 Q3: Can daily calorie turnover change over time?